HIV Care and Sexual Health Assessment for American Indian and Alaska Native Patients

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Institute for Medical Quality/California Medical Association (IMQ/CMA) through the joint providership of Cardea and the Urban Indian Health Institute, a division of the Seattle Indian Health Board.
-Cardea is accredited by the IMQ/CMA to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the California Medical Association (CMA) through the joint providership of Cardea and the Urban Indian Health Institute, a division of the Seattle Indian Health Board.
+Cardea is accredited by the CMA to provide continuing medical education for physicians.

 Cardea designates this internet activity enduring material for a maximum of 3 AMA PRA Category 1 Credit(s)™.
 Physicians should claim credit commensurate with the extent of their participation in the activity.